-There are 3 types of supervised visitation providers:
+The law says there are 2 types of supervised visitation providers:

-A nonprofessional provider is usually a family member or friend who is qualified to serve in this role.
-Professional and therapeutic providers usually charge a fee for their services and are experienced in and trained to provide supervised visitation services.
+A nonprofessional provider is usually a family member or friend who is not paid for providing the supervised visitation service to you and your family.
+Professional providers charge a fee for the service.
+They are experienced in and trained to provide supervised visitation services.
 Your court order will usually say which type of provider you have to use to supervise these visits.

-All providers must follow the uniform standards of practice for providers of supervised visitation outlined in standard 5.20 of the California Standards of Judicial Administration.
-And Family Code section 3200.5 specifies requirements for professional and nonprofessional providers of supervised visitation.
+All providers must follow the uniform standards of practice for providers of supervised visitation outlined in standard 5.20 of the California Standards of Judicial Administration and Family Code section 3200.5.
 The court form Declaration of Supervised Visitation Provider (Form FL-324) which providers can fill out to let the court know about their qualifications can help you understand what the law requires for both types of supervised visitation providers.

 Qualifications for a supervised visitation provider

 All providers of supervised visitation must meet minimum qualifications before providing services.
-The qualifications for the 3 types of supervised visitation providers in California are:
+The qualifications, found under Family Code section 3200.5, for the 2 types of supervised visitation providers in California are:

 Training requirements for a supervised visitation provider

-Professional and therapeutic providers are required to receive training on the topics outlined in standard 5.20 of the California Standards of Judicial Administration and Family Code section 3200.5.
-Also, supervised visitation providers are strongly encouraged to follow other professional codes of conduct and legal and business requirements.
+Professional providers are required to receive training on the topics outlined under Family Code section 3200.5.
+Also, supervised visitation providers are strongly encouraged to follow the training and education requirements of the California Association of Supervised Visitation Service Providers and the standards for supervised visitation practice of the Supervised Visitation Network, as well as other professional codes of conduct.